wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Breakdown of the marital relationship

-Based on these grounds, the court would determine if the marriage could be reconciled or not.
+Based on these grounds, the court would determine whether the marriage could be reconciled.
 At times, the court may order the couple to seek the services of a counselor.
-If the court resolves that the marriage is irreconcilable, it will grant a divorce or legal separation to the parties.
+If the court resolves that the marriage is irreconcilable, it will grant the parties a divorce or legal separation.

-Divorce or legal separation in Wisconsin takes six months to one year to be completed.
-Within this period is a mandatory 120-days waiting window.
+Divorce or legal separation in Wisconsin takes six months to one year to complete.
+Within this period, there is a mandatory 120-day waiting window.
 The waiting period starts from the day the second party in the divorce is served with the divorce notice.

 Are Divorce Records Public in Wisconsin?

-In Wisconsin, divorce records are public and are fully accessible to members of the public pursuant to the Wisconsin Public Records Law § 19.31–19.39.
-This statute makes all divorce records in the state including divorce decrees, divorce certificates, and divorce case files public.
+In Wisconsin, divorce records are public and fully accessible to members of the public pursuant to the Wisconsin Public Records Law § 19.31–19.39.
+This statute makes all divorce records in the state, including divorce decrees, certificates, and case files, public.
 The only private divorce records are those sealed by a competent court.

 What are the types of Divorce Records available in Wisconsin?

-Wisconsin has three types of obtainable divorce records, which are divorce decree, divorce certificate, and divorce case files.
-A divorce decree is the final judgment of the divorce proceeding as well as the terms of settlement of the divorce.
+Wisconsin has three types of obtainable divorce records: decrees, certificates, and case files.
+A divorce decree is the final judgment of the divorce proceeding and the terms of settlement.
 It also contains details on child and spousal support, visitation, asset division, change of name, etc.

-On the other hand, divorce case files are documents that are filed during the entire divorce proceeding.
+On the other hand, divorce case files are documents filed during the divorce proceeding.
 It starts with the petition from one of the divorce parties to the final divorce judgment issued by the court.
 It also contains affidavits, court orders, praecipe, motions, etc.

-Divorce decrees and divorce case files are kept and issued by the Clerk of Court where the divorce was granted.
-But divorce certificate is maintained by the Wisconsin Vital Records Office.
+Divorce decrees and case files are kept and issued by the Clerk of Court where the divorce was granted.
+However, the divorce certificate is maintained by the Wisconsin Vital Records Office.

 A divorce certificate is a document that proves a divorce was granted between two people.
-It contains the names of the registrants (parties of the divorce, including the date and venue of the divorce.
-The State of Wisconsin issues two types of divorce certificates: certified copy and uncertified copy.
+It contains the names of the registrants (parties to the divorce) and the date and venue of the divorce.
+The State of Wisconsin issues two types of divorce certificates: certified copies and uncertified copies.

 According to Wis.
-Stat. § 69.20, certified copies can only be issued to the persons named on the record, their immediate family members, legal guardian, legal representatives, or anyone authorized by law.
+Stat. § 69.20, certified copies may only be issued to the persons named on the record, their immediate family members, legal guardian, legal representatives, or anyone authorized by law.

-An uncertified copy of a divorce certificate can be requested by anyone.
+Anyone may request an uncertified copy of a divorce certificate.
 This copy cannot be used as an official document for any legal matter.
-It’s also a crime for any unauthorized person to obtain a certified copy of a divorce certificate.
+It's also a crime for any unauthorized person to obtain a certified copy of a divorce certificate.

 How Do I Get Divorce Records in Wisconsin?

-The means of obtaining divorce records differs across the various counties of the state.
-Typically divorce records can be obtained:
+The means of obtaining divorce records differ across the various counties of the state.
+Typically, divorce records may be obtained:

-• By mail to the government agency or Clerk of Court maintaining the record
+• By mail to the government agency or the Clerk of Court maintaining the record

 • Online requests at the website of the government agency or court where the court is maintained

 The Vital Records Office of the Wisconsin Department of Health Services stores and issues certified copies of divorce certificates to requesters.
-The Office maintains records of divorce from October 1907 to date.
+The office maintains records of divorce from October 1907 to the present.
 To obtain a certified copy of a divorce certificate, complete the Wisconsin Divorce Certificate Application form.

 The Vital Records Office charges $20 for the first copy and $3 for each additional copy.
-The fee should be check or money order payable to the State of Wis.
-Vital Records.
-If it’s a personal check, it must be preprinted with the account number, account holder’s name, check number, and routing number.
+The fee should be a check or money order payable to the State of Wisconsin Vital Records.
+A personal check must be preprinted with the account number, account holder's name, and routing number.
 However, cash and credit/debit card payments are accepted for in-person requests.

 Wisconsin Vital Records Office